-This Sri Lankan Love Cake recipe results in a highly aromatic and deliciously spiced cake.
-Made with the ingredients that go into a traditional Sri Lankan Love Cake such as semolina, cashews, rose water, honey, cinnamon, cardamom, nutmeg, fruit preserves, and lime zest, this Love Cake is made without eggs.
+This Cashew Semolina Cake AKA Sri Lankan Love Cake recipe results in a highly aromatic and deliciously spiced cake.
+Made with the ingredients that go into a traditional Sri Lankan Love Cake such as semolina, cashews, rose water, maple syrup, cinnamon, cardamom, nutmeg, fruit preserves, and lime zest, this Cashew Semolina Cake is made without eggs.

 Traditional Sri Lankan Love Cake is an incredibly flavorful and enticingly aromatic cake.
 Made with semolina, cashews, rose water, honey, cardamom, cinnamon, candied winter melon, and lime zest, it is a coarse cake that is simply delicious.
 It is usually served with a dusting of powdered sugar and a hot cup of tea or coffee.